ignite/cli/docs/guide/nameservice/index.md

 You must create [messages for the nameservice module](02-messages.md) that support this functionality:

-- When a transaction that is included in a block reaches a Tendermint node, the transaction is passed to the application using the [ABCI](https://docs.cosmos.network/master/intro/sdk-app-architecture.html#abci) interface between Tendermint and your app.
+- When a transaction that is included in a block reaches a Tendermint node, the transaction is passed to the application using the Application Blockchain Interface [(ABCI)](https://docs.cosmos.network/master/intro/sdk-app-architecture.html#abci) between Tendermint and your app.
 - The transaction is decoded to get the message.
 - The message is then routed to the appropriate module and handled according to the logic defined in the corresponding `Handler`.
 - If the state needs to be updated, the `Handler` calls the `Keeper` to perform the update.

-You will learn more about these concepts in the next steps of this tutorial.
+You learn more about these core concepts in the next steps of this tutorial.

 Now that you have an idea of how your app functions from a high-level perspective, it is time to start implementing it.